Microformal geometry and homotopy algebras: Application to Lie algebroids and homotopy Poisson brackets

-\begin{lemma} For an $L_{\infty}$-algebroid $E\to M$, the higher anchors assemble to an $L_{\infty}$-morphism $E\to TM$, where $TM$ is considered with the canonical Lie algeboid structure, to which we also refer as anchor. \end{lemma} \begin{proof} The sequence of $n$-ary anchors assembles into a single map $a\co \Pi E\to \Pi TM$, which is given by $a=\Pi Tp\circ Q$, where $Q=Q_E$ and $\Pi Tp$ is the differential for the bundle projection $\Pi E\to M$.
-For an arbitrary $Q$-manifold $N$, the map $Q\co N\to \Pi TN$ is tautologically a $Q$-morphism, i.e., the vector fields $d$ on $\Pi TN$ and $Q$ on $N$ are $Q$-related.
-Also, for any map its differential is a $Q$-morphism of the antitangent bundles.
-Hence $a\co \Pi E\to \Pi TM$ is a $Q$-morphism as the composition of $Q$-morphisms.
-Therefore it gives an $L_{\infty}$-morphism $E\to TM$. \end{proof}
+to which we also refer as anchor (and use the same notation), where $TM$ has the standard Lie algebroid structure. \end{lemma} \begin{proof} The sequence of $n$-ary anchors assembles into a single map $a\co \Pi E\to \Pi TM$, which is given by $a=\Pi Tp\circ Q$, where $Q=Q_E$ and $\Pi Tp\co \Pi T(\Pi E)\to \Pi TM$ is the differential of the bundle projection $p\co \Pi E\to M$.
+For an arbitrary $Q$-manifold $N$, the map $Q\co N\to \Pi TN$ is tautologically a $Q$-morphism, i.e., the vector fields $Q$ on $N$ and $d$ on $\Pi TN$ are $Q$-related.
+Also, for any map, its differential is a $Q$-morphism of the antitangent bundles.
+Hence the map $a\co \Pi E\to \Pi TM$ is a $Q$-morphism as the composition of $Q$-morphisms.
+Therefore it gives an $L_{\infty}$-morphism $E\infto TM$ (which we denote by the same letter). \end{proof}